MtDalPizzol/laravel-viltify/README.md

 ## Drawbacks

 Since the intent here is to use Vuetify, we're still using Vue 2 and Webpack instead of Vue 3 and Vite, since Vuetify support for Vue 3 hasn't released yet.

-Another thing is that, since we're using Vue CLI v4, it uses PostCSS 7, and newer versions of Tailwind requires PostCSS 8.
-Because of that, we can't use recently released TailwindCSS v3, and when using ^v2.1.x JIT mode is quite problematic with compatibility build.
-So, I decided to keep JIT disabled by default.
-HOWEVER, since we're using Vuetify, TailwindCSS will probably be used sparingly.
-So, chances are that this will not be a huge problem.

 ## **License**